 1960s Turquoise Opal Glass Table Lamp

 Materials: Round turquoise painted base.
 Round white opal glass diffuser.
-Made out of one piece.
-Round brass coloured anodized aluminium disc, brass rod, metal clamp, some plastic parts.
+Made of 1 piece of glass.
+Round brass coloured anodized aluminium disc, brass rod.
+Metal clamp, some plastic parts.
 Bakelite socket.

 Height: 23 cm / 9.05”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.